synopsys-sig-community/synopsys-azure-templates/README.md

 necessary permissions to contribute to a pull request, which will inhibit the ability to leave a comment on the pull request.

+## Unable to create streams or projects in Coverity Connect

+By default, user accounts in Coverity Connect do not have permission to create streams and projects.
+But this is needed in order to on-board projects that have never been seen before!
+It is recommended that you use a service account for this pipeline, and set this service account to have permission to manage streams and projects.

 [A support ticket with Microsoft describes this behavior](https://github.com/microsoft/azure-devops-node-api/issues/300) and how to resolve it.

 # Support